 - Marketers who prioritize blogging are 13 times more likely to see a positive ROI than those who put content writing on the back burner.

 Leads and sales are just the tip of the iceberg, though.
-If converting leads into paying customers was all SEO content writing could do for you, you may as well pay for pay-per-click ads or social media advertising.
+If converting leads into paying customers was all SEO content could do for you, you may as well pay for pay-per-click ads or social media advertising.

 What sets content marketing apart from standard marketing is its ability to work for you long after its publication date.
 That means you need to know how to write good SEO content that stays evergreen.

-Long-Term Benefits From Learning How To Write Good SEO Content Articles
+Long-Term Benefits From Writing Good SEO Articles

 As you write good SEO content that gains attention, you can begin to build a reputation as an established expert in the field.
 Websites and other articles will start to use you as an expert source, earning you backlinks.
 These links are recognized by Google and will help you rank higher and higher.